Sydney Leroux: 2011: Vancouver Whitecaps

-Leroux played for the Vancouver Whitecaps during the 2005 W-League season, becoming the youngest player to ever play for the team aged 15 years and seven days.
-She returned to the Whitecaps for the 2011 season.
-She ranked second in the league for goals scored with 11 finishing the regular season with 24 points in 11 appearances.
-After helping the Whitecaps advance to the W-League Championship Final Four with a goal during the team's 4–3 defeat of Santa Clarita Blue Heat in the Western Conference Final, Leroux was named to the All-Western Conference team.
-Post-season, she was named 2011 W-League Rookie of the Year.
+Leroux had briefly played for the Vancouver Whitecaps in 2005 at the age of 15, and she returned to the club for the 2011 season.
+She finished the regular season as the second top goalscorer in the league, with 11 goals in 11 appearances.
+She scored once as the Whitecaps won 4–3 over Santa Clarita Blue Heat in the Western Conference Final, which saw them advance to the W-League Championship Final Four.
+Leroux was named to the All-Western Conference team and was named 2011 W-League Rookie of the Year.

-WPS Draft and Seattle Sounders Women, 2012
+2012: WPS Draft and Seattle Sounders Women

-Leroux was the number one pick by the Atlanta Beat in the 2012 WPS Draft, though the league folded before she could play for the team.
-During the summer of 2012, Leroux joined fellow U.S. national team players Hope Solo, Alex Morgan, Stephanie Cox, and Megan Rapinoe on the Seattle Sounders Women in the W-League.
-Sounders Women head coach, Michelle French, said of the signing, "Sydney is the consummate goal scorer with an incredible attacking attitude.
-She not only shows tireless effort on the offensive side of the ball, but she is very unique in that she prides herself on her defensive recovery and ability to win the ball back.
-She makes an impact no matter where she plays on the field."
-Due to her national team commitments and preparation for the 2012 Summer Olympics, Leroux made only two regular season appearances for the club.
-She scored two goals and served one assist in her 168 minutes on the pitch.
-With the national teammates' presence on the team, the Sounders sold out nine of their ten home matches at the 4,500 capacity Starfire Stadium.
+Leroux was the number one pick by the Atlanta Beat in the 2012 Women's Professional Soccer Draft, but the league folded before she could play for the team.
+During the summer of 2012, Leroux signed with the Seattle Sounders Women of the W-League, joining her U.S. national teammates Hope Solo, Alex Morgan, Stephanie Cox, and Megan Rapinoe.
+Sounders head coach Michelle French described Leroux as a powerful attacker and "consummate goal scorer" who "prides herself on her defensive recovery and ability to win the ball back."
+Due to her national team commitments and preparation for the 2012 Summer Olympics, Leroux made only two regular season appearances for the club, scoring two goals and serving one assist.
+With the presence of the national team players, the Sounders sold out nine of their ten home matches at the 4,500 capacity Starfire Stadium.
 Average attendance during the 2012 season for the Sounders Women was four times higher than the next closest team.